lscorcia/keycloak-cieid-provider/README.md

 This custom authentication provider for Keycloak enables easy integration of CIE ID with existing applications by leveraging Keycloak identity brokering features.
-Keycloak is a nice product, but still lacking on some aspects of SAML2 compatibility, and some CIE ID requirements are not yet implemented in the main package.
+Keycloak is a nice product, but still lacking on some aspects of SAML2 compatibility, and the CIE ID specifications deviate from the SAML2 standard in some key aspects.

-The main issue that this project works around is Keycloak's lack of support for AttributeConsumingServices in service metadata.
-Also, some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. the SP metadata generation is severely lacking).
-Keycloak is slowly improving on this aspect, so over time this plugin will become simpler and targeted on implementing only the specific changes required by CIE ID.
+Besides the CIE ID-SAML2 protocol differences, some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. there is no support for generating SP metadata that joins multiple SPs) .
+Keycloak is slowly improving on this aspect, so over time this plugin will become simpler and targeted on implementing only the specific changes required by SPID.

 I have documented a reference configuration for CIE ID and the workarounds required in the project wiki (https://github.com/lscorcia/keycloak-cieid-provider/wiki).
 Please make